azkiflay/ansible/README.md

 <!-- Using Ansible (User and Group Mangement, Two-factor authentication over SSH, User security policy such as controlling user commands, Host-based Firewall Automation) -->

+# Ansible Terminology
+* Control node: a Unix/Linux machine where Ansible has been installed.
+Playbooks are run in control node to implement configuration of remote hosts.
+It is possible to have more than one control nodes.
+A Windows machine cannot be a control node.
+* Managed nodes (hosts): Network devices or servers managed by Ansible.
+* Inventory: a file that contains a list/group of hosts that an Ansible control node works with.
+Inventory is at the control node.
+* Module: a piece of code that Ansible executes to perform specific actions on different OS and environments.
+* Tasks: Units of action in Ansible.
+For example, a command to install software on a managed host is a task.
+* Playbook: an *ordered* lists of tasks that can be run by the control node(s) to configure remote hosts.

 # Ansible Installation on Ubuntu 24.04 LTS
 Instructions to install Ansible for major operating systems is available at https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html.
 To install Ansible in Ubuntu, the following steps have been followed.